cyclosproject/cyclos4-ui/README.md

 The Cyclos frontend supports several kinds of content that can be customized:

 - The home page, shown for guests;
-- What is displayed  inthe dashboard, which is the initial page for logged users;
+- What is displayed  in the dashboard, which is the initial page for logged users;
 - Content pages, which are custom pages that show up in the menu;
 - Banners, shown on desktop layout.